Sonographic Practice Capstone PG (10166.2)

 Work placement, internships or practicums

-This unit involves workplace assessments and therefore, additional student responsibilities are required in addition to those described in this section.
+The unit also involves workplace assessments and therefore, additional student responsibilities are required in addition to those described in this section.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained, including for assessment items.
 Any ultrasound related images or materials presented must be de-identified.
 Failure to remove patient identification will result in a zero mark being awarded.